2025 Aussie Racing Car Series

-The 2025 Battery World Aussie Racing Cars Super Series is an upcoming motorsport series for Aussie Racing Cars.
-It is the 25th year of national competition in the category.
+The 2025 Aussie Racing Cars Series (known for commercial reasons as the 2025 Battery World Aussie Racing Cars Super Series) was the 25th year of national competition in Aussie Racing Cars.
+The series utilised miniature silhouette racing car class, styled as scaled-down versions of sports cars including the Mustang and Camaro used in the Supercars Championship, and powered by a 1300cc motorcycle engine.
+The season began at Sydney Motorsport Park on 21 March and concluded at the Adelaide Street Circuit on 30 November.

-Aussie Racing Cars are a miniature silhouette racing car class, styled as scaled-down versions of sports cars including the Mustang and Camaro used in the Supercars Championship, and powered by a 1300cc motorcycle engine.
+The season was won by Kody Garland; clinching the title in the final round in a thrilling battle with title rival and defending champion, Joel Heinrich.

 Calendar

-The 2025 calendar involves the series supporting the Supercars Championship at four events, as well as the GT World Challenge Australia, and the Australian Superbike Championship.
+The 2025 calendar involved the series supporting the Supercars Championship at four events, as well as the GT World Challenge Australia, and the Australian Superbike Championship.
 The remaining round will be part of the Trophy Tour, a new event series for 2025.